myrtepacia/myrtepacia/readme.md

  # About me

 <p>
-I love turning ideas into code and bringing imagination to life through technology.
-Outside of coding, I spend my time watching anime, playing games, and drawing.
-I also love exploring new places i haven’t been before.
+<strong>I love turning ideas into code and bringing imagination to life through technology.
+<br>Outside of coding, I spend my time watching anime, playing games, and drawing.
+<br>I also love exploring new places i haven’t been before.</strong>

 </p>